Meet the DA

 District Attorney Lacey has received many honors, including the Trailblazer Award from the National Black Prosecutors Association; the Benito Juarez Attorney of the Year Award from the Mexican American Bar Association; the Distinguished Professional in Public Service Award from the University of California, Irvine; the Silver Achievement Award from the YWCA of Greater Los Angeles; and the Ernestine Stahlhut Award from the Women Lawyers Association of Los Angeles.

 For five years, District Attorney Lacey dedicated one lunch hour a week to teaching fifth-graders at Lorena Street Elementary School in Boyle Heights about the criminal justice system.
-As District Attorney, she has led an effort to share Project LEAD, the office’s law-related education program, with other prosecutorial agencies across the country.
+As District Attorney, she has led an effort to share Project LEAD, the office’s law-related education program, with other prosecutorial agencies across the country and internationally.
+The program expanded to schools in Quebec, Canada in 2015.

 A graduate of the University of California, Irvine, and Dorsey High School, District Attorney Lacey began her legal career as an associate in a small civil law firm.
 She then became a trial deputy in the Santa Monica City Attorney’s Office.